huynguy-db/arcion-docs/content/docs/references/cdc-format/debezium-format.md

 ## Overview
 Replicant specifically follows the format for Debezium MySQL connector for Apache Kafka as data target.
 For more information, see [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html).

-For any update operation that changes a row's primary key field(s), Debezium represents it as a pair of delete and create events.
-In our implementation of Kafka as target using Debezium format, you may expect an update on primary key as a normal update event.
-For more information about Debezium's primary key updates, see [MySQL primary key updates](https://debezium.io/documentation/reference/stable/connectors/mysql.html#mysql-primary-key-updates).

 ## Examples
 In this section, we'll see how insert, update, and delete events look like in Debezium format for snapshot and realtime mode.